 Getting it wrong

 Getting the facts wrong is not good, but, well, it happens.
-The bigger problem in all this is that you have so eagerly harnessed these errors — and so far refuse to acknowledge or correct them — in an effort to paint Mayberg as someone she is not: as someone who oversells results, hides data, and exploits her research, and by implication her patients, for financial gain.
+The bigger problem in all this is that you so eagerly harness these errors — and so far refuse to acknowledge or correct them — in an effort to paint Mayberg as someone she is not: as someone who oversells results, hides data, and exploits her research, and by implication her patients, for financial gain.
 There are people out there like that, and I fully support and indeed take part in criticizing them.
 They are the bane of medicine.

-Quite frankly, you seem to carry a bias so dense that facts can’t penetrate it.
+Quite frankly, you seem to carry a bias so dense that facts cannot penetrate it.
 You fail to see and hear things plainly displayed and said before you.
 You fail to acknowledge corrections when they are offered in good faith.
-It’s as if you went to her talk having perceived some cues — device maker; depression treatment; past association with Nemeroff — that provoked a conditioned response — Attack — and a confirmation bias that nothing can penetrate.
+It’s as if you went to her NASW talk having perceived some cues — device maker; depression treatment; past association with Nemeroff — that provoked a conditioned response — Attack — and a confirmation bias that nothing can penetrate.

 Your target image went faulty.
 Mayberg simply isn’t what you think she is, and she has not done the things of which you accuse her.
-I’m at the neuroscience meeting, and a couple of days ago I was talking, not for attribution, to a medical ethicist: someone keenly aware of the dangers of conflicts of interest.
+I’m at the neuroscience meeting as I write this, and a couple of days ago I was talking, not for attribution, to a medical ethicist: someone keenly aware of the dangers of conflicts of interest.
 This person knows Mayberg not by chance, but because Mayberg too is keenly concerned with conflicts of interest, and because she has talked with this person both in private conversations and in public and semi-public conversations at conferences about the use of medical devices, about conflicts of interest and the eagerness of some in the medical device community, both doctors and companies, to oversell the effectiveness of devices so as to make money.
 I told this person about Mayberg’s talk and your accusations.
 This person laughed and said, “She’s whacking Mayberg?
 Picked the wrong example.
 It’s hard to think of someone who’s more careful about these things.”